Image Credit: Laura Held “My buddy Copper”

 Behavioral changes are often the first reported symptoms of declining mental health, though dog owners often underreport behavior changes in elderly pets not realizing help is available.
 Generally, cognitive dysfunction is diagnosed in dogs over ten years of age but recent research has found early brain changes and coinciding symptoms in younger dogs.

 Brain imaging of pets at specialized veterinary hospitals can be used to map brain anatomy and look for age-related changes and other brain abnormalities.
 Due to expense, imaging may be cost-prohibitive to some pet owners.
 Currently, a specific diagnostic test for cognitive dysfunction is unavailable.
 Diagnosis is made based on patient symptoms and by excluding all other potential causes for these symptoms.
 Co-occurring health conditions must also be properly managed.
 Signs of brain deterioration are vague at first; however, a collection of even minor changes can aid in diagnosis.
+Many of these changes could be from confusion to an increase in anxiety.
+Some pet owners may look to medication that could help to calm their pets during this time.
+For instance, some pet owners may use organic cbd for pets as an alternative remedy.
+If you want to do this, you can speak to your local vet for more information.
+However, it would help if you also kept an eye out for other symptoms.

 Symptoms of cognitive dysfunction can include: